autodesk-platform-services/aps-tutorials-website/docs/tutorials/simple-viewer/dotnet/data.md

         [HttpPost()]
         public async Task UploadAndTranslateModel([FromForm] UploadModelForm form)
         {
-            // For some reason we cannot use the incoming stream directly...
-            // so let's save the model into a local temp file first var tmpPath = Path.GetTempFileName();
+            var tmpPath = Path.GetTempFileName();
             using (var stream = new FileStream(tmpPath, FileMode.OpenOrCreate))
             {